conformism/cmake-utils/README.md

 ```

 - `TARGET` : Target to analyse.
 Will set codechecker target name in consequences.
-- `GLOBAL` : Create a global codechecker target instead of a per-target one, should be prefered to cover a whole project.
+- `GLOBAL` : Create a global codechecker target instead of a per-target one, should be preferred to cover a whole project.
 - `NO_CTU` : Disable cross translation unit analysis.
 - `ADDITIONAL_OPTIONAL_REPORTS` : Specify other analysis reports, generated by tools supported by the report-converter program.
 Enable report export from those tools with the `CODECHECKER_REPORT` option.
 - `SKIP` : Specify files to analyse regarding the codechecker skipfile syntax.